Domestic Violence, Assault + Battery Charges in Chicago, IL

 Have you been charged with Assault, Battery, or Domestic Violence in Chicago, IL?

 Being charged and convicted for Assault, Battery, or Domestic Battery can have severe consequences including mandatory jail sentences.
 There are always two sides to every story and a judge or jury will always believe the story that is most credible.
-Having an attorney who is relatable, compassionate, and has experience with being on both sides of the law is imperative.
+Having a domestic violence lawyer who is relatable, compassionate, and has experience with being on both sides of the law is imperative.
 The State has dedicated prosecutors who are well trained in trying cases in front of a jury.
 Choose Bernard Law to represent you if you are charged with an Assault, Battery, or Domestic Battery and let us create an effective defense in your case.

 Understanding Assault Charges in Chicago, IL